1389: Saint Tsar Lazar, after the Battle of Kosovo

 On this day in 1381, probably the most infamous robber baron in Germany was flogged, done in on the breaking wheel, and beheaded in Postbauer, near Nürnberg.

 Eppelein von Gailingen (or Egkelein Geyling, or some variation thereof) has been dramatized across the ages, but little is known of the man’s life.
 His death, certainly, but his life is clouded in myth and folklore.
 What’s clear is that von Gailingen met his grisly end for robbery and a subsequent escape from incarceration.
-The rest is (German link).
+The rest is a tad murky (German link).

 Von Gailingen belonged to the class of original robber barons, who supplemented their income with unauthorized tolls and, sometimes, flat-out theft.
 While the term is more popularly known for its application to the so-called industrial robber barons, it derived from a literal description from centuries past — Raubritter, in German, “men of birth who elected to live, in a lawless age, by saddle and by sword; who sought gain by masterful spoliation, and strove for glory by despiteful deeds of arms.”
 (Source)